kristoferssolo/Databases-II-Cheatsheet/main.typ

 == Standard isolation levels

 - *Serializable* usually ensures serializable execution.
-However, as we shall explain shortly, some database systems implement this isolation level in a manner that may, in certain cases, allow nonserializable executions.
 - *Repeatable* read allows only committed data to be read and further requires that, between two reads of a data item by a transaction, no other transaction is allowed to update it.
-However, the transaction may not be serializable with respect to other transactions.
-For instance, when it is searching for data satisfying some conditions, a transaction may find some of the data inserted by a committed transaction, but may not find other data inserted by the same transaction.
+However, the transaction may not be serializable
 - *Read committed* allows only committed data to be read, but does not require re- peatable reads.
-For instance, between two reads of a data item by the transaction, another transaction may have updated the data item and committed.
 - *Read uncommitted* allows uncommitted data to be read.
-It is the lowest isolation level allowed by SQL.
+Lowest isolation level allowed by SQL.

+== Schedule

+We say that a schedule S is *legal* under a given locking protocol if S is a possible schedule for a set of transactions that follows the rules of the locking protocol.
+We say that a locking protocol ensures conflict serializability if and only if all legal schedules are *conflict serializable*; in other words, for all legal schedules the associated →relation is acyclic.

 == Protocols

 === Lock-based

+==== Dealock

+*Deadlock* is a condition where two or more tasks are each waiting for the other to release a resource, or more than two tasks are waiting for resources in a circular chain.

+==== Starvation

+*Starvation* (also known as indefinite blocking) occurs when a process or thread is perpetually denied necessary resources to process its work.
+Unlike deadlock, where everything halts, starvation only affects some while others progress.

 === Timestamp-based